 If you like what you have read then you can do the obvious.
 If you don't like what you have read, then you will only have wasted five minutes of your time.

-www.geofflee.net for news of my novels, One Winter, One Spring, One Summer and One Autumn, all written against a strong Rugby League background, set in South Lancashire and inspired by the old saying about work: "They could write a book about this place.
+www.geofflee.net for news of my novels, One Winter, One Spring, One Summer, One Autumn and Two Seasons.
+All are written against a strong Rugby League background, set in South Lancashire and inspired by the old saying about work: "They could write a book about this place.
 It would be a best seller".